-Jackson Sirica joined Cornerstone Barristers in September 2023.
-He accepts instructions across all of Chambers’ practice areas.
+Jackson Sirica joined Cornerstone Barristers in September 2023 and accepts instructions across all of Chambers’ practice areas.
+Jackson is also a member of the Attorney General’s “Junior Junior” scheme.

 Before joining Chambers, Jackson trained at the Government Legal Department.
 During pupillage he gained significant experience in judicial review; planning; property; and housing law.
 He then spent a year at the Department for Business and Trade, where he advised on numerous areas of law, including freedom of information; company law and financial transparency; insolvency law; WTO law; and international investment law.
 He also advised on numerous aspects of the Economic Crime and Corporate Transparency Bill.